Pupil Premium & Sport Premium

 The additional funding must be spent on improving the provision for physical education and sport.
 The school will be held to account for how we spend the sport funding.
 An online document is available with details about how we look to improve the provision of PE and sport at The District CE Primary School.

 Our school recognises the contribution of PE to the health and well-being of our children.
 In addition, it is considered that an innovative and varied PE curriculum and extra-curricular opportunities have a positive influence on the concentration, attitude and academic achievement of all children.
-We are required to publish on-line information about how we have used the additional funding, including details about our sporting provision alongside curriculum details.
+We are required to publish on-line information about how we have used the additional funding, including details about our sporting provision alongside curriculum details and details of Y6 pupils who can swim 25 metres.
+Please download report for further details.

 The District will receive an estimated amount of £18,536 for the 2023/24 school year.

 We will spend the Sports Premium funding to make further improvements to the curriculum and opportunities for pupils by:

 • Providing additional PE and sport activities to further improve our school offer.